LawrenceKarasek/TicTacToe/README.md

 # Overview

-In this Tic Tac Toe app, I demonstrate the use of javascript ES6 functions in a UI app inlcuding reducer, filter, map, splice and findIndex.
+In this Tic Tac Toe app, I demonstrate the use of javascript ES6 functions in a UI app including reducer, filter, map, splice and findIndex.
 This also includes unit testing with multiple user events.

 # Project setup